 A home inspector evaluates the condition of the home, including plumbing, electrical, water, and sewer systems, as well as any fire or safety hazards.
 The home inspector also looks for signs of vermin, water, fire, or other damage that could reduce the home's value.

-According to a 2023 data finding done by Abdalslam 86% of buyers who used a home inspection said, their inspector identified at least one problem that should be addressed.
+According to data from a study done by Abdalslam 86% of buyers who used a home inspection said, their inspector identified at least one problem that should be addressed.